Matt Gaetz: COVID-19

 In early March 2020, Gaetz wore a gas mask during a House debate on funds to combat the COVID-19 pandemic.
-Gaetz has claimed that wearing the gas mask was not an act of mockery but a way of "demonstrating his concern".
+He argued that wearing the gas mask was not an act of mockery but a way of "demonstrating his concern".
 Several journalists characterized the decision as a stunt.
 A few days later, on March 9, Gaetz's office reported that he had been in contact with a Conservative Political Action Conference attendee who tested positive for COVID-19.
 As a result, Gaetz was placed under self-quarantine for 14 days.
 On March 10, he said his test was negative, but that he would stay under self-quarantine until the 14-day period ended on March 12.

-On April 14, Gaetz said the Wuhan Institute of Virology "birthed a monster", a reference to the theory that COVID-19 was leaked out of a Chinese research lab.
-He also claimed that the National Institutes of Health had given the Institute a $3.7 million grant.
-The U.S.-based EcoHealth Alliance that worked with the Institute under a grant the Trump administration approved eventually had that funding withdrawn. but the EcoHealth Alliance later admitted that under the grant it had enhanced a bat coronavirus so it became potentially more infectious to humans, which the NIH said was an "unexpected result" of the research it had funded that was carried out in partnership with the Wuhan Institute of Virology.
+On April 14, Gaetz said the Wuhan Institute of Virology "birthed a monster", a reference to the hypothesis that COVID-19 was leaked out of a Chinese research lab.
+He also stated that the National Institutes of Health had given the Institute a $3.7 million grant.
+The U.S.-based EcoHealth Alliance that worked with the Institute under a grant the Trump administration approved, eventually had that funding withdrawn.
+The EcoHealth Alliance later said that, under the grant, it had enhanced a bat coronavirus so it became potentially more infectious to humans, which the NIH said was an "unexpected result" of the research it had funded that was carried out in partnership with the Wuhan Institute.
 Nevertheless, the NIH denied it had helped create the virus that sparked the COVID-19 pandemic.

 After Politico reported on November 7 that Gaetz had tested positive for COVID-19, he texted Politico "I have tested positive for antibodies" and "I have no live virus".
 He said he had no symptoms and was not sure when he had contracted the disease.
 On December 4, 2020, Gaetz attended an indoor New York Young Republicans Club conference in Jersey City, New Jersey, during a period of surging COVID-19 cases throughout the state and the country.
 He was seen posing for photos in a crowd of unmasked attendees, prompting New Jersey governor Phil Murphy and Jersey City mayor Steven Fulop to publicly condemn him.
 Gaetz and other GOP members mocked Democrats and their COVID-19 regulations on social media.
 Murphy also said state officials were investigating whether the event violated the state's COVID-19 regulations.

-After a contentious House committee hearing on June 10, 2021, Gaetz claimed a Chinese whistleblower possessed text messages and documents concerning COVID-19's origins that U.S government investigators had failed to pursue.
+After a contentious House committee hearing on June 10, 2021, Gaetz said a Chinese whistle-blower possessed text messages and documents concerning COVID-19's origins that US government investigators had failed to pursue.
 On July 31, Gaetz said of COVID-19 variants that "next it'll be the Chi Omega variant or the Pi Kappa Psi variant.
 I got the Florida variant.
 I got the freedom variant.
 It affects the brain.
 It gets you to think for yourself where you don't just surrender to the truth that they're trying to create in corrupt big media."